LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 There's a nice detailed discussion that provides additional perspective on why to use getters and setters on [Stack Overflow](http://stackoverflow.com/questions/1568091/why-use-getters-and-setters) (the discussion here refers to Java, but the concepts apply to C# just the same).

-Most often, properties will correspond directly to a value stored in a private field, but they don't have to.
+Most often, properties will correspond directly to a private backing field, but they don't have to.
 Let's look at an example of a property that doesn't directly correspond to a field.
 If we wanted to add a `Celsius` property to the `Temperature` class above, we might do it as follows:

 ```csharp
 public double Celsius